turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 ### Reading

-We will discuss the following on day of the inning:
+We will discuss the following on the first day of the inning:

 * [Thinking Fast and Slow](https://drive.google.com/file/d/1tBU_FF_kYLHltyvc6ZEPfb3LiYYQRreT/view?usp=sharing)